RetroArch AI Service¶

 How to set it up¶

-"0", then retroarch will pause the game while the screen grab is being processed and then unpause when it's pressed again.
-This mode is recommended when you want to translate the text on the screen and write it to the screen.
-If
+Image Mode, then when you press the AI Service hotkey, RetroArch will pause the game while the screen grab is being processed and then display the translated image to the screen when it's available.
+Pressing the AI Service hotkey again will unpause the game and continue as normal.
+This mode is recommended when you want to text on the screen to be translated and written back on the screen where it was found.
+When

-"1", then retroarch will not pause while the screen is being processed.
-This is recommended when doing text-to-speech, since the audio will not play while the game is paused.
+Speech Mode, then RetroArch will not pause the game while the screen is being processed.
+This is recommended when doing text-to-speech, since the audio can not play while the game is paused.

 At the moment, any core that uses the RGB565 or RGB8888 pixel formats is supported, but cores that use a hardware buffer will not work.
 If you're not sure what mode your selected core is using, then running RetroArch with logging will tell you in the log what the format is when the AI Service tries to process the screen.
 For possibilities of what to do in the hardware buffer case, see Alternative Translators.

 If you have issues setting up the vgtranslate service, or don't want to run a local service yourself, you can use a service someone else has set up.
 One example is the ZTranslate service ( https://ztranslate.net/docs/service ).
-In this case, you can put the following url in your retroarch config:
+In this case, you can use the following url for

 This requires registering an account with ztranslate.net to get an API key.
+Due to uploading of the screen cap to the server, latency will likely be a bit higher than using a vgtranslate service running locally.
 See the ztranslate docs for more information.

 There are some other options for translating game screens that don't require a special build of RetroArch and should work with hardware buffer cores.
 Here are some: